SixdegreeLab/MasteringChainAnalytics/en/ch13/ch13-lending-analysis.md

 When the collateralized assets or the borrowed assets experience significant fluctuations to a certain extent, lending protocols need to perform liquidation to avoid bad debts.
 Let's take AAVE as an example to see how the lending protocol carries out liquidation.
 First, let's introduce a concept called the Health Factor.
 The Health Factor is related to the account's collateral and loan amount, indicating the possibility of insolvency.
-How to calculate the Health Factor?
+So how do we calculate the Health Factor?

 1. Check the liquidation line (Liquidation Threshold) of the collateral.
 For example, the Liquidation Threshold for USDC at this moment is 0.89.

 ![](img/hf1.png)

-2. Health Factor = Collateral Amount * Liquidation Threshold / Loaned Assets.
-For this moment, 5794 * 0.89 / 4929 = 1.046;
+2. `Health Factor` = `Collateral Amount` * `Liquidation Threshold` / `Loaned Assets`.
+In this casde, `5794 * 0.89 / 4929 = 1.046`;

 ![](img/hf2.png)